buildsome/deeplink/README.md

 See also: [Credits file](CREDITS.md).

 [@sinelaw](https://github.com/sinelaw) (Noam Lewis) - Big thanks for contributing the excellent README, other documentation and fixing build issues.

-[@da-x](https://github.com/da-x) (Dan Aloni) - Thanks for helping with RPM packaging and better error messages.
+[@da-x](https://github.com/da-x) (Dan Aloni) - Big thanks for helping to come up with and refine the original idea.
+Also for the packaging help and better error messages :-)